Danny Townsend: Business career

-During his playing career, Townsend graduated University of New South Wales with a B.S.S in Sports Science.
+During his playing career, Townsend graduated from the University of New South Wales with a B.S.S in Sports Science.
 Once retired he gained his MBA in international marketing, gaining the position of commercial director at the Australian Jockey Club.
 It was in this role that he teamed up with Paul Smith and together they launched their global sports marketing agency Repucom.

 In 2016 Rupucom was acquired by Nielsen Sports, with Townsend assuming the role of Global managing director.
-Through his position and living abroad he worked closely with major global entities including PepsiCo, Emirates Airlines, Mastercard, Redbull, the NBA, the NFL, English Premier League and the Asian Football Confederation.
+Through his position and living abroad he worked closely with major global entities including PepsiCo, the airline Emirates, Mastercard, Redbull, the NBA, the NFL, English Premier League and the Asian Football Confederation.

 Return to Australia

 Sydney FC

 In August 2017, Townsend was named as the new CEO of A-League Men club Sydney FC, replacing Tony Pignata who was moving on to become the CEO of Perth Glory in Western Australia.
 During his time at Sydney, Townsend oversaw massive growth of the club, with the men's and women's team winning eight trophies and numerous accolades under the guidance of Graham Arnold, Steve Corica and Ante Juric.
-Townsend also oversaw the planning and development of the clubs Center of Excellence at Macquarie University, and the transition to the new Sydney Football Stadium from the old Sydney Football Stadium.
+Townsend also oversaw the planning and development of the clubs Centre of Excellence at Macquarie University, and the transition to the new Sydney Football Stadium from the old Sydney Football Stadium.